 So let’s try to narrow things down a little by looking at eight of the prettiest places in Montana.

-Eight of the Prettiest Places in Montana
+The Top 8 Prettiest Places in Montana

 Not too far away from another naturally rugged and geologically scenic area by way of Yellowstone National Park, the vast expanse of Paradise Alley manages to thin out the crowds.